Last Mountain Lake

-Last Mountain Lake, also known as Long Lake, is a prairie lake formed from glaciation 11,000 years ago.
-It is located in south central Saskatchewan, Canada, about 40 km north-west of the city of Regina.
-It flows into the Qu'Appelle River via Last Mountain Creek, which flows past Craven.
-It is approximately 93 km long, and 3 km across at its widest point.
-It is the largest naturally occurring body of water in southern Saskatchewan.
-Only Lake Diefenbaker, which is man-made, is larger.
+Last Mountain Lake, also known as Long Lake, is a prairie lake formed from glaciation about 11,000 years ago.
+The lake is located in south-central Saskatchewan, Canada, about 40 km north-west of the city of Regina.
+It is a large lake, approximately 93 km long and 3 km wide, in the Qu'Appelle River drainage basin.
 The lake is a popular resort area for residents of south-eastern Saskatchewan.

+Last Mountain Lake is named after a Plains Cree legend about the Great Spirit shovelling dirt from the valley that the lake now occupies to form the Last Mountain Hills.
+The hills lie east of the lake and east of the communities of Duval and Strasbourg.

 History

 In the late 1800s, access to the area for farming and settlement was opened up by the Qu'Appelle, Long Lake and Saskatchewan Railroad and Steamboat Company which also operated steamships on the lake.

-Last Mountain Lake is named in honour of a Plains Cree legend about the Great Spirit shovelling dirt from the valley the lake now occupies and forming Last Mountain Hills, east of Duval and Strasbourg.

 Last Mountain House

-"Last Mountain House" was a Hudson's Bay Company (HBC) trading post from 1869 to 1871.
+Last Mountain House was a Hudson's Bay Company (HBC) trading post on Last Mountain Lake from 1869 to 1871.
 It was a branch of Fort Qu'Appelle 75 km east and was about 85 km south-west of Touchwood Hills Post.
 It was founded in part to compete with the increasing number of independent traders in the area and because the buffalo had moved south from Touchwood Hills.
 Some time after the second season the post was completely destroyed by fire and was not rebuilt.
 The House was located on the east side of Last Mountain Lake, about 1.6 km north of the lake's outlet, 7 km north-west of Craven, and about 40 km north-west of Regina.
 The area is now part of Last Mountain House Provincial Park and on the Canadian Register of Historic Places.